lorimcco/Data-Analytics-Portfolio/README.md

 To facilitate my career change, I took a Data Analytics Immersive Bootcamp from Juno College of Technology.
 This full-time 9-week program covers all elements of the ETL pipeline.
 Specifically, I honed skills in Google Sheets, SQL, Tableau, and Python (including Python libraries NumPy, Pandas, Seaborn and Scikit-Learn).

-Please explore my projects to see examples of my work.
+Please explore my projects to see samples of my work.

 ## Projects